Onyeoma-ai/Assignment-/README.md

 3. Integration:

-The frontend communicates with the backend and lunched in the testing phase but on hosting in render, the backend failed to stand everytime.
+The frontend communicates with the backend and lunched locally in the testing phase but on hosting in render, the backend failed to stand everytime.

 [TaskMaster Frontend](https://task-frontend-t25m.onrender.com/)